wallabythree/wallabythree.github.io/content/posts/mch2022-badge-challenge.md

 ### 1.4 Finding offsets and fixing registers

-Before we can exploit this vulnerability, we need to find out what else we control and we can use this to our advantage.
+Before we can exploit this vulnerability, we need to find out what else we control and how we can use this to our advantage.
 The easiest way to do this is to send an input pattern in which every byte is unique.

 ![](/img/gdbstub-2.png)